Rag Doll (Aerosmith song): Song structure

 The song is notable for drummer Joey Kramer's 1-2-1-2 lead beat in the beginning of the song, Joe Perry's slide guitar, and a horn section arranged by Tom Keenlyside.
 The song is in B minor.
 The melody and lyrics to the second verse are based on the vocal countermelody of the Rolling Stones' cover of Hank Snow's "I'm Movin' On" that appears on Got Live If You Want It! in which Keith Richards sings "Yes, I'm movin'" in response to Mick Jagger singing "I'm movin' on".
 The music on the radio single differed from the album version in having a more urgent, driving beat, fueled by Tom Hamilton's bass, and slightly different sax notes.
 This version had an earlier fadeout, omitting the classic clarinet and trumpet duet behind Tyler's scat singing.
-The video (see below) is based on the album version of the song.
+The video is based on the album version of the song.